peacockcarter/magento-filter-payment-methods-on-shipping-address/article.md

 With this data saved into the database it was possible to use the "payment_method_is_active" event in Magento to filter the payment options based on the shipping address.

-The basic config xml for this module is as follows;
+The basic configuration XML for this module is as follows;

 * Define the module and version
 * Let Magento know where the models are located